diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 ## R

+**Random Load Balancing**
+A load balancing algorithm that randomly selects a server for each request, providing simple distribution without state tracking.

 **Rate Limiting**
 A technique controlling the rate at which requests are processed to avoid overwhelming systems.

+**Rendering Logic**
+Application logic that prepares and formats data for presentation to specific clients, often placed in BFF layers to keep backends generic.

+**Retrospectives**
+A practice where teams regularly reflect on their processes and performance to identify improvements and celebrate successes.

 **Reading Code**
 A practice where architects regularly read and analyze system code, library code, and framework code.